mucheru-delvan/my_python_odyssey/number_guessing_game/README.md

 Too low!
 Enter your guess: 37
 🎉 Correct!
 You got it in 3 tries.
-🥇 New best score!
+🌠 New best score!
-🏆 Best score so far: 3
+ Best score so far: 3
 Play again? (y/n): n
-👋 Thanks for playing!
+👋.....Thanks for playing!
 ```